steipete/PSTCollectionView/README.md

 Open Source, 100% API compatible replacement of UICollectionView for iOS4+

+I've originally started this to replace the thumbnail grid in my iOS PDF Framework/SDK [PSPDFKit](http://pspdfkit.com), but seemed way too useful for others to keep it for myself.

 **The goal is to make UICollectionView instantly usable to anyone**, using "the real thing" on iOS6 and PSCollectionView as a fallback for iOS4/5.
 We even use certain runtime tricks to create UICollectionView at runtime for older versions of iOS.
 Ideally, you just link the files and everything works on older systems.
 PSCollectionView is also internally designed very closesly to UICollectionView and thus a great study if you're wondering how UICollectionView works.
 See [HowTo](PSCollectionView/blob/master/HowTo.md) for helpful details.